mainmatter/mainmatter.com/src/cases/aleph-alpha.md

           <li><strong>Metadata storage</strong>: We used PostgreSQL to store metadata about the pipeline's progress.
 We relied on
           <a href="https://crates.io/crates/sqlx">sqlx</a> to interact with the database from Rust.</li>
           <li><strong>Compute</strong>: We relied on StackIt's managed Kubernetes offering to run the pipeline.</li>
-          <li><strong>Ecosystem</strong>: A growing number of companies are building core machine learning infrastructure in Rust.
-          As a by-product, you can find high-quality implementations of key algorithms on <a href="https://crates.io">crates.io</a>.
-          A special mention goes to Hugging Face's <a href="https://github.com/huggingface/tokenizers">tokenizers</a> crate, a load-bearing component of the final pipeline.</li>
         </ul>
     </div>
 </div>